In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 Nationwide Non-Owner Car Insurance

 Nationwide does offer non-owner car insurance for those without access to a household car.
-This is a particularly good investment if you're someone who rents or borrows a car often.
+This is a particularly good investment if you regularly rent or borrow a vehicle.
 Non-owner policies typically cost around $677 a year and can be used as proof of insurance if you need to file an SR-22 or FR-44 form.

 Nationwide Rental Car Insurance